-Liposuction (Suction-Assisted Lipectomy) consists of the removal of excess fatty tissue all over the body and even the face.
+Liposuction (Suction-Assisted Lipectomy) consists of removing excess fatty tissue from the body.
 It is one of the most commonly performed plastic surgery procedures.
-In expert hands, the procedure is safe, reliable and very rewarding.
+In expert hands, the procedure is safe, reliable, and very rewarding.
 Traditional liposuction removes fat with a suction machine and a small cannula that is moved beneath the skin.
 A number of techniques can be used at the surgeon’s discretion.
 Ultrasound-assisted lipoplasty (UAL) is a technique in which an ultrasound probe is inserted beneath the skin to “liquefy” the fat before it is suctioned.
-Power assisted liposuction (PAL) is a technique in which the cannula is put in motion with a machine.
-There are laser based machines that liquefy fat which is subsequently removed with the standard cannula.
-Ultimately, it is the surgeon who determines the safety and quality of your results and not the machine.
+Power-assisted liposuction (PAL) is a technique in which the cannula is put in motion with a machine.

 |Average Cost:||Contact Us|

 |Average Procedure Time:||2 hours|

 |Post-Op Follow-Up:||2 weeks, 8 weeks and 1 year|

 “A wonderful procedure in expert hands, for sure.
 Very disappointing, if not dangerous, in the hands of those who have no business offering this service.
 Buyer beware here – do not succumb to marketing gimmicks and inflated promises.
 This is a real procedure that should not be trivialized.
 The smoothness and evenness of results are most important for a satisfying experience.
 The surgeon is the artist, not the device used to contour the fat.
 Treating irregularities and asymmetries from a “botched” job is almost impossible,” according to expert cosmetic surgeon Dr. Caridi.